How to Measure Sound Dampening

 As urbanization spreads, sound mitigation becomes more important.
-Sound dampening windows are a key consideration when building or remodeling.
+Sound-dampening windows are a key consideration when building or remodeling.
 But how can you measure sound dampening, to ensure you achieve your optimal sound mitigation?

-Elisabeth Leamy of The Washington Post recently dug into sound dampening windows and offered some guidelines we can apply to residential and commercial windows alike:
+Elisabeth Leamy of The Washington Post recently dug into sound-dampening windows and offered some guidelines we can apply to residential and commercial windows alike:

-There are two systems for rating how effectively something such as a wall or a window stops sound.
+There are two systems for rating how effectively something such as a wall or a window stops the sound.

-– STC stands for sound transmission class and is used more for measuring higher frequency noises such as voices and barking dogs.
+– STC stands for sound transmission class and is used more for measuring higher-frequency noises such as voices and barking dogs.

 – OITC stands for outdoor-indoor transmission class and was developed to better measure low-frequency noises such as airplanes and traffic.